Chia-Network/chiapos/documents/proof_of_space.md

 There can also be collisions and false positives, i.e we invert $f_1$ but get the wrong input.
 This can be fixed by also checking that all retrieved $x$ values also match with respect to $f_2$.

-If $Table_1$ is fully removed, $13\%$ of space from the final plot file is saved, which makes this potentially the most significant optimization.
+If $Table_1$ is fully removed, $13\%$ of space from the final plot file is saved which makes this potentially the most significant optimization.

 A caveat of this optimization, is that it potentially requires a large amount of memory to set up the rainbow tables.
 This is due to the fact that the algorithm needs the check whether each $x$ value that is being looked at, is already included or not included in the saved chains.
 Furthermore, if not all $x$ values are covered, plot success rate will decrease.
-In order to cover all $x$ values, a significant amount of memory is required for proving, to store all of these remaining x values.
+In order to cover all $x$ values a significant amount of memory is required for proving to store all of these remaining x values.

-Potentially, some tradeoffs can be performed to make the attack require less CPU and less memory, which slightly decrease the efficiency of the plot.
+Potentially some tradeoffs can be performed to make the attack require less CPU and less memory, which slightly decrease the efficiency of the plot.

 ### Dropping bits in x values / line points

-A fraction of the stored line points in $Table_1$ could have $z$ bits dropped and on recovery all possible values of the dropped bits could be brute forced.
+A fraction of the stored line points in $Table_1$ could have $z$ bits dropped and, on recovery, all possible values of the dropped bits could be brute forced.
 Instead of storing deltas for $2k$ bit line points $L$, we store deltas for $\underset{k-z}{\text{trunc}}(L)$.
 This saves around $\frac{z}{2}$ bits from each entry, and requires $2^z$ more computation.
 To recover the line point, we find the truncated line point, and then try each possibility for the dropped bits, until we find a resulting $(x_1, x_2)$ pair such that $M(x_1, x_2)$ is true.
-Note that false positives are possible, but they are rare, and can be checked by evaluting $f_2$.
+Note that false positives are possible, but they are rare, and can be checked by evaluating $f_2$.

 This optimization, like Hellman Attacks, relies on using CPU to minimize $Table_1$.
 Furthermore, it does not seem practical for anything past $Table_1$, and perhaps a few bits from $Table_2$.